 The complete thesis in final form must be deposited for its first check in the Graduate College approximately six weeks prior to the end of the semester in which the degree is to be conferred.
-Graduate College regulations covering the specific requirements of the written thesis are found in the Thesis Manual.
+Graduate College regulations covering the specific requirements of the written thesis are found on the Graduate College Thesis and Dissertation website.

 The thesis and the signed certificate of approval are submitted by the Graduate College deadline.
 The certificate of approval (a page of the written thesis) must be signed by all degree committee members.
 The student is responsible for obtaining committee members’ signatures on the certificate of approval.
 Any corrections to the thesis required by the graduate examiner or the degree committee should be completed prior to the final deposit.

 Students may earn 1 s.h. for writing a technical or substantial thesis by registering for ARTS:7000 M.F.A.
 Written Thesis, with approval of the thesis supervisor.
 Thesis credit earned in an M.A. program is not applicable toward M.F.A. requirements.

 Deadline date for submission of materials to the Office of Graduate Admissions is February 1 for studio art programs; admission is for fall.